 I recently watched a very informative video by The Nomad Apothecary titled Hormones and ADHD.
 Shannon Stone is a Master Holistic Herbalist who also has ADHD.
 In the video she gives lots of information on herbs that can be used during the menstrual cycle and that can help alleviate the symptoms that many women with ADHD are affected by.
 Shannon is based in America but offers online consultations to clients worldwide.

 On discovering the connection between the hormones, estrogen and dopamine, and the effectiveness of my ADHD meds, I have been documenting my moods etc. throughout my cycle and noting what helps me.
 In the last month, I have noticed a dramatic difference in how I feel if I surround myself with the people who nourish my soul; the people who energise and inspire me and help me kindle my fire.
-Drs Ratey and Hallowell talk about the power of social connection in their new book ADHD 2.0. – they refer to Vitamin Connect and Dr Hallowell says “social isolation is as dangerous a risk factor for early death as cigarette-smoking, high blood pressure, and obesity”, he also says “the lack of connection particularly hurts people who have ADHD”.
+Doctors John Ratey and Ned Hallowell talk about the power of social connection in their new book ADHD 2.0. – they refer to Vitamin Connect and Dr. Hallowell says “social isolation is as dangerous a risk factor for early death as cigarette-smoking, high blood pressure, and obesity”, he also says “the lack of connection particularly hurts people who have ADHD”.
 Clearly, connection is of great importance to us, so why not harness that power when you are feeling your lowest.
 Let others help bolster you during this time.
 I notice big differences in how I feel during this week if I spend time laughing with others, hugging and chatting.
 Again, this can be difficult to do when all you feel like doing is hiding – but the effects are immediate, that effort in reaching out to others, really is worthwhile.

 Carrying out this research has not only given me the information I need but also the knowledge that I am not alone in this.
 I feel empowered to start doing something about it.
 At age 45, I also feel motivated to make these changes now in preparation for the menopause – when our estrogen levels drop to an all-time low and stay there.

-As Professor Kooij highlights in her webinar, women with ADHD have too often been undiagnosed/misdiagnosed, forgotten and deliberately left out of scientific studies.
+As Dr. Kooij highlights in her webinar, women with ADHD have too often been undiagnosed/misdiagnosed, forgotten and deliberately left out of scientific studies.
 This is due to a number of factors including the bias towards hyperactive symptoms and the higher prevalence (2x) of inattentive symptoms amongst women; girls and women being more likely to cover up and compensate for their symptoms (‘masking’), and because the criteria doctors use to diagnose ADHD are outdated.
 However, the tide is turning, change is happening.
-Thanks to social media platforms and scientists such as Professor Kooij and Herbalists like Shannon Stone, knowledge and information is being shared and studies are being carried out.
+Thanks to social media platforms and scientists such as Dr. Kooij and Herbalists like Shannon Stone, knowledge and information is being shared and studies are being carried out.
 The future is looking much brighter for women with ADHD.

 We hope you found this article helpful.
 If you’d like to support our awesome mission, consider buying us some coffee or becoming part of our editorial crew!
 Don’t forget, if you have ADHD, you can join our FREEE slack community to hang with us cool kids.